Activiti/activiti-cloud/activiti-cloud-services-identity-basic/README.md

 hruser=password,user,hrgroup
 client=client,user,admin

+Note that groups and roles are not distinguished - this is a limitation of this implementation.

 An alternative scenario to consider is obtaining users from tomcat-users.xml or a web.xml via container-managed security.
 This is not covered by this module as it is a different spring security use-case.